Study Abroad Program Overview

 You enroll in the following three courses (21 quarter/14 semester UC units):

-Special Study Internship (12 quarter/8 semester UC units) - during the internship, you are working closely with your assigned Member of Scottish Parliament (MSP) for a minimum of 25 hours per week.
+Special Study Internship (12 quarter/8 semester UC units) - during the internship, you are working closely with your organizational mentor for a minimum of 25 hours per week.

 International Non-Governmental Organizations (INGO) (4.5 quarter/3 semester UC units) -explores the activities of INGOs as subcontractor, educators, technical assistance providers, humanitarian aid providers, and policy advocates.
 You investigate the role of INGOs in civil society and how they shape, and are shaped by, world politics, state, and economic forces.